-1. Charles Kuonen Suspension Bridge Introduction
+1) Charles Kuonen Suspension Bridge Background

 Before you go make sure the trail and bridge is open.
 To do so check the Europaweg website and on the right hand side of the page it will say whether it is open or not.
 Also please be wary in poor weather – there are a lot of steep and rocky sections, which are not ideal in wet conditions.